scalar-labs/scalar-kubernetes/docs/AwsMarketplaceGuide.md

 ## **[Pay-As-You-Go]** Deploy containers on EKS (Amazon Elastic Kubernetes Service) from AWS Marketplace using Scalar Helm Charts

-If you subscribe to Scalar products in AWS Marketplace, you can pull the container images of Scalar products from the private container registry ([ECR](https://aws.amazon.com/ecr/)) of AWS Marketplace.
-This section explains how to deploy Pay-As-You-Go Scalar products on your [EKS](https://aws.amazon.com/eks/) cluster from the private container registry.
+By subscribing to Scalar products in the AWS Marketplace, you can pull the container images of Scalar products from the private container registry ([ECR](https://aws.amazon.com/ecr/)) of the AWS Marketplace.
+This section explains how to deploy Scalar products with pay-as-you-go pricing in your [EKS](https://aws.amazon.com/eks/) cluster from the private container registry.

 1. Create an OIDC provider.